Keiren-b/clear_music_edited_files/ReadMe.txt

 Breitkopf 'Voice(s) and orchestra' changed to vocal

 15/2/22
-eevry entry in Barenreiter has an instrument listed but many in breitkopf do not.
+every entry in Barenreiter has an instrument listed but many in breitkopf do not.
 The job now is to list an instrument for every item

 Breitkopf BES codes returning no matches in website searchesBES3074 BES3075